tmudri/java-spring-template/readme.md

 make format
 ```

+**RECOMMENDED:** In case you use IntelliJ IDEA use google-java-format plugin for code formatting an
+addition to the maven setup.
+That way you can reduce the need of using `make format` command.

 ### Code conventions

 Code conventions another important tool which helps developers to standardize code and improve its readability and